 Advanced courses include 15 hours at the 3000 level and 12 hours at the 4000 level.

-Certification for Teaching.
-Students seeking a provisional certificate with English Language Arts as a teaching field may satisfy the requirement in English through the Bachelor of Arts degree.
+Certification for Teaching – Students seeking a provisional certificate with English Language Arts as a teaching field may satisfy the requirement in English through the Bachelor of Arts degree.
 Certification requirements are determined by the State Board for Education Certification and are subject to change.
 A grade of C or better in all English courses is required.
 In addition, the certification program requires a 2.5 GPA in the teaching field.
 Before beginning to take advanced courses, students should successfully complete ENGL 1301 and 1302 and two courses in 2000-level English (2305, 2306, 2307, 2308, 2311, 2351, 2371, 2388, or 2391).
-Students planning to become high school teachers should minor in secondary education, which includes student teaching.
+Students planning to become high school teachers should minor in secondary education, which includes student teaching (EDSE 4000).
 They will be required to take EDSE 4000 for their student teaching experience.
-The university is implementing a new teacher education program that includes a full year of student teaching (two semesters of the senior year) for students beginning their teacher education program in spring 2013 or later.
+The university has implemented a new teacher education program that includes a full year of student teaching (two semesters of the senior year).
 Students wishing to obtain teacher certification should consult with the department's undergraduate advisor and see a College of Education advisor to complete a certification plan.